DisCoTec/discotec.github.io/2019/dais.md

 ## Submission dates
 See the [DisCoTec submission dates](https://www.discotec.org/2019/#important-dates).

+## Submission and Publication

+All papers must be original, unpublished, and not submitted for publication elsewhere.
+DAIS 2019 offers three submission tracks:

+* Full research papers in no more than 15 pages + 2 pages references.
+* Full practical experience reports, including experimental and evaluation studies, case studies, and practice reports in no more than 15 pages + 2 pages references.
+* Work-in-progress papers, describing ongoing work and interim results, in no more than 6 pages + 2 pages references.

+Contributions should be submitted electronically as PDF, using the Springer LNCS style to the conference submission website (https://easychair.org/conferences/?conf=dais2019).
+Each paper will undergo a thorough process of peer reviews by the Program Committee.
+Reviewing is single-blind: author name(s) should appear.
+All papers accepted in any of the conference tracks will be included in the conference proceedings, which will be published by Springer-Verlag in the LNCS series.
+Proceedings will be made available at the conference.
+Submission implies that at least one author will register and attend the conference if the paper is accepted.

 ## Program committee chairs
 * José Orlando Pereira (Universidade do Minho & INESC TEC, Portugal)
 * Laura Ricci (University of Pisa, Italy)